 MAKING INFERENCES LESSON PLAN WORKSHEETS

-The Making Inferences lesson plan includes four worksheets: two activity worksheets, a practice worksheet, and a homework assignment.
+The Making Inferences lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
+Each one will help students solidify their understanding of the lesson material in different ways.
 You can refer to the guide on the classroom procedure page to determine when to hand out each worksheet.

 Worksheet Answer Keys

-This lesson plan includes answer keys for both activity worksheets, the practice worksheet, and the homework assignment.
-It also includes an answer key for the provided sample passage.
+This lesson plan includes answer keys for both the practice worksheet and the homework assignment.
+Given the nature of these assignments, the answers provided are sample responses.
+Students answers will vary.
+You can allow them to use these as guidance.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.